stdekker/open-data-maps/README.md

 This project uses DDEV to make local development easier.
 DDEV is a tool for creating local PHP development environments.
 You can download it from the [DDEV GitHub releases page](https://github.com/drud/ddev/releases).
 Follow the instructions for your operating system to install it.

+## License

+This code is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Atrtribution

 This app is based on an original project that was created by [Benjamin W. Broersma](https://www.broersma.com) and [Bob van Vliet](www.bvvlt.nl).
-Although this code is completely rebuilt from scratch, with a lot of AI assistance, I have borrowed many concepts from their original project.
+Although the code for this application is completely rebuilt from scratch, I have borrowed many good idea's and original concepts from their original project.

-## License

-This code is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ### Data attribution

 All data used in this project is provided by the Dutch government and is available under the [Open Data License](https://www.pdok.nl/nl/over-pdok/open-data/open-data-licenties/open-data-licentie-gemeenten-wijken-buurten-2022).